CrazyCloudCraft/wikitest/Creating-Placeholders-using-Expansions.md

 ### Creating placeholders with 3rd party plugins
 This example here applies to people who want to provide information from their own plugin through placeholders from PlaceholderAPI.
+There exists a repository showcasing an [example-expansion](/PlaceholderAPI/Example-Expansion) with what you can/should do.

 In our example do we have the plugin `SomePlugin` and want to show certain placeholders with it.

 ```java